December 3rd, 2018 · 27 min read

-Using online courses and mostly free tools, you can gain a valuable skill that will allow you to be employed in a great industry that is rewarding, challenging, and with a lot of options to move around the world (more on this later).
-2018 will see the growing job field of technically literate people grow like crazy.
-It’s the reason I got into the industry in the first place.
-I wanted control over my life, and to have a say in what type of work I do.
-To this day, I stand by my statement that this is the best industry to get into if that is your goal.
+Using only free online courses, tutorials and free tools, you can gain a valuable skill that will allow you to be employed in a great industry that is rewarding, challenging, and with a lot of options to move around the world (more on this later).
+Best part?
+You don’t need a college degree or an expensive bootcamp.

 Important note: The post may seem like a step by step guide of what to do to become a developer, but if you look closely, it is a strategy that you can apply to any sort of learning.

 one day you can build the best soccer goalie in the world…